MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsVoiceApplicationsPolicy.md

 # Get-CsTeamsVoiceApplicationsPolicy

 ## SYNOPSIS
 Use the Get-CsTeamsVoiceApplicationsPolicy cmdlet to get teams voice applications policy information.
-TeamsVoiceApplications policy governs what permissions the supervisors/users have over auto attendants and callqueues.
+TeamsVoiceApplications policy governs what permissions the supervisors/users have over Auto Attendants and Call Queues.

 ## SYNTAX